raphaeloh96/cse110-fa22-group34/admin/meetings/101322-kickoff.md

        - Deadline: 10/15/2022
     - Create [```rules.md```](../misc/rules.md) & format: David & Jack
        - Deadline: 10/15/2022
+- Reasoning for the role assignment: we promote self-volunteering as each of us know best about what we're capable of doing.
+If there're conflicts, the team lead and the members will then discuss to make accomodations.
+For this week, everyone is working on their desired tasks.
 - Everyone has worked until 3:10pm.

 ## Unfinished Business